How to get to Santa Teresa and Mal Pais from La Fortuna, Costa Rica?

 The fun and fast option <> 2 hrs <> $170

 There are no direct flights from La Fortuna to Santa Teresa or Mal Pais.
-If you wish to save time and fly, you can take a domestic flight from La Fortuna (FON) to Cobano (ACO) and then travel by rental car or taxi for the additional 15 kilometers.
+If you want to save time and fly, you can take a domestic flight from La Fortuna (FON) to Cobano (ACO), then travel by rental car or taxi for the remaining 15 kilometers.
 These domestic flights take about 30 to 40 minutes.
-Prices can vary, typically ranging from $120 to $200 per person, depending on the season and how far in advance you book.
+Prices typically range from $120 to $200 per person, depending on the season and how far in advance you book.
 Flying offers the quickest route, providing stunning aerial views of Costa Rica’s diverse terrain.

 Be aware that flying with extra or heavy luggage could be expensive.